tuura/process-mining/README.md

 	cabal run pgminer -- file.log

-Here `file.log` is an event log you wish to extract the concurrency from.
+Here `file.log` is an input event log.
 Other arguments for PGminer, such as `-split` or the output file path should be placed after the `--` separator, in order to differentiate arguments for Cabal from arguments for PGminer.